 - Enter the percentage for every separation to change the color.
 You can enter a value, or use one of the shortcuts: - a) Enter a followed by a value, to set all separations to that value. - b) Enter x to set the value to 100%, or enter ax to set all values to 100% - c) Click the color patch to set the value for that separation to 100%.
 Clicking it again will switch it between 0% and 100%. - Click the Color Picker or use the shortcut i (while the Inspector is open) to pick a color from your job.
 If you click and drag, the Color Picker will show the currently selected color the same way as the Densities tool.
-See Densities on page 76.
+See Densities on page 64.
 As soon as you release, the selected color will be set in the Inspector. - Click the All Zero button to make the object(s) or stroke(s) completely white and knock-out for all separations - Click the Registration Color button to switch to registration color.
 The dialog will only show one line, and the entered percentage will be used for all separations.
-The Registration Color button
+The Registration Color button has changed to this: .
+Click this button to switch back to normal color.

 - Click the button on the right of the separation name to switch the selected object(s) or stroke(s) to overprinting for that specific separation.
 The separation percentage field will become empty, and the state will change to overprinting.
-Clicking the button again will switch back to knock- - If all separations that are unused (i.e. set to 0%) are set to knock-out, you can click the Set unusedseparations overprinting button above the separations to change the state of all unused separations to an "overprinting" state.
+Clicking the button again will switch back to knock - and the state will change to overprinting $\square$ .
+Clicking the button again will switch back to knock-out and 0% You can also enter t as value to set the separation overprinting.
+Enter at to set all separations overprinting. - If all separations that are unused (i.e. set to 0%) are set to knock-out, you can click the Set unusedseparations overprinting button above the separations to change the state of all unused separations to an "overprinting" state.
 If at least one separation is overprinting, you can click the Set overprinting separations knockout button to switch all overprinting separations to knock-out (0%).